pbca26/komodo-explorers-install/mcl/insight-api-komodo/README.md

 ### Marmara Stats Chart Data
 ```
-/insight-api/stats/sync
+/insight-api/stats/chart?type=30d
 ```

 Data is returned for 3 total categories Total Normals, Total Activated, Total Locked In Loops.

-`type url argument` can be one of the following values 7d, 30d, 90d, all.
+`type` url argument can be one of the following values 7d, 30d, 90d, all.
+Default is 30d.

 Sample output:
 ```